 What to expect at your health care provider's office

-What other symptoms do you have at the same time?
-For example, do you have abdominal pain ?
+What other symptoms do you have (for example, vomiting, excessive gas, abdominal pain, ...

 You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.